rustyhaidu/SeleniumAssignment/README.md

 ## Overview

-This project automates the process of searching for a specified word on a demo marketplace name Luma, or any other marketplace.
-The automation script can be executed using Selenium/Java.
+This project automates the process of searching for a specified word on a demo marketplace named Luma.
+The automation was done with Selenium/Java.

 ## Features